You can get free NHS prescriptions if, at the time the prescription is dispensed, you:

 If your baby is born late, you can apply for an extension.

-If you apply after your baby is born, your certificate will run for 12 months from your baby's birth.
+If you apply after your baby is born, your certificate will last for 12 months from your baby's birth.

-If you're on a low income, you may be eligible to receive financial help through the NHS Low Income Scheme.
+If you have a low income, you may be eligible to receive financial help through the NHS Low Income Scheme.

-To apply for an HC2 certificate, you should complete form HC1, which is available from Jobcentre Plus offices or most NHS hospitals.
+To apply for an HC2 certificate, complete form HC1, which is available from Jobcentre Plus offices or most NHS hospitals.
+You might also be able to get an HC1 form from your doctor, dentist or optician.

 You can also get an HC1 form by calling 0300 123 0849.